Cuprate/cuprate/CONTRIBUTING.md

 - Break any and all of the above rules when it makes sense

 ## 4. Keeping track of issues and PRs
 The Cuprate GitHub repository has a lot of issues and PRs to keep track of.

+This section documents tools used to help with this.

+### 4.1 Labels
-Cuprate makes use of generic labels and labels grouped by a prefixes to help with this.
+Cuprate makes use of generic labels and labels grouped by a prefixes.

 Some labels will be [automatically added/removed](https://github.com/Cuprate/cuprate/tree/main/.github/labeler.yml) if certain file paths have been changed in a PR.